 Sperm and oocyte donation for IVF purposes became legal in Sweden in 2003.
 However, until 2019 it was only allowed at University hospitals.
-In 2019, it became allowed for private clinics to offer IVF-treatments with donated oocyte/sperm.
+In 2019, it became allowed also for private clinics to offer IVF-treatments with donated oocyte/sperm.

-The chance of becoming pregnant and having a child as a result of IVF with one's own oocytes and donated sperm is about 30% for fresh treatments.
+The chance of becoming pregnant and having a child as a result of IVF with one's own oocytes and donated sperm was 27% after a fresh transfer and 36% after a frozen-thawed transfer.
 Still, the chance of success depends on the woman's age, similar to all other IVF-treatments.

-The chance of becoming pregnant and having a baby with an embryo that stems from a donated oocyte is not influenced by the age of the woman who receives the embryo is attempting to become pregnant.
+The chance of becoming pregnant and having a baby with an embryo that stems from a donated oocyte is not influenced by the age of the woman who receives the embryo.
 The donor's age, however, is important.
 Consequently, the donors are mostly younger women.
-About 35% of patients become pregnant and have a baby from a fresh oocyte donation treatment.
+For the freeze cycles, constituting almost 90% of transfers in this treatment group, the delivery rate increased from 26% to 38% per transfer from 2019 to 2020.